 Sport Fish Guides and Charters

 A logbook is required by ALL sport fish charter/guide operators operating in saltwater, regardless of whether a vessel is used or not.
-It is the business owner’s responsibility to obtain the logbook.
-Logbooks can be picked up at all ADF&G offices.
+It is the business owner’s responsibility to obtain a logbook.
+Logbooks can be picked up at ADF&G area offices.

 If your business begins operation prior to the availability of the current year logbook, please proceed with the following method to log your trips:

-- Download the Saltwater Trip Logbook to track your activity until logbooks become available at your area Fish & Game office.
-Instructions for completing the logbook page are included in the download.
+- Download the Temporary/Pre-Season Saltwater Logbook Page to track your activity until logbooks become available at your ADF&G area office.
+You can download a separate PDF which has instructions for completing the logbook page.